 Topical corticosteroids are medicines used to treat eczema.

-Wet dressings and soothing anti-itch (antipruritic) or drying lotions may be recommended to reduce other symptoms.
+Wet dressings and soothing anti-itch (antipruritic) lotions may be recommended to reduce other symptoms.

 Contact dermatitis clears up without complications in 2 or 3 weeks in most cases.
 However, it may return if the substance that caused it cannot be found or avoided.